Retainers

 Fixed retainers are cleaned with normal brushing and flossing, however using a waterpik can be extremely more effective than flossing.
 Patients should have their teeth professionally cleaned by a dental hygienist, typically every three to six months.
 The hygienist will evaluate the gum tissues adjacent to the retainer and can clean away any build up of plaque and calculus.

 Removable retainers are exposed to bacteria, which can colonize on the retainers, creating plaque.
-They can be rinsed and gently brushed with a soft toothbrush with a small amount of nonabrasive toothpaste.
+They can be rinsed and gently brushed with a soft toothbrush with a small amount of soap.
 Baking soda is abrasive and should not be used.
 Alternatively, for greater cleaning, a removable retainer can be soaked in a denture cleaner such as Efferdent for about five minutes.

 Retainers should be rinsed every time they are removed and it should be cleaned at least once per day.
 If plaque builds up on the retainer, a dentist or orthodontist can professionally clean the retainer in their office ultrasonic machine.